Vey-Digital/vey-digital.github.io/about.md

 permalink: /about/
 ---

-VeyDigital turns scattered marketing, web, and CRM data into clear decisions.
+VeyDigital turns scattered marketing, web, CRM, and sales data into clear decisions.
 We build clean dashboards leaders trust, improve conversion with structured experiments, and automate the busywork so your team can focus on impact.

 **What we’re great at**